Students in lecture hall

 The handover process involves a document both the outgoing and incoming committee are required to complete so that the new committee has all the information they need ahead of the new year.
 This is a requirement for groups to complete so they can maintain their affiliation to the Students’ Union.

-This process typically starts in May/June; after all the incoming committees have been elected: your relevant staff support will be getting in touch with you nearer the time to complete this task.
+This process typically starts in May after all the incoming committees have been elected.
+Your relevant staff support will be getting in touch with you nearer the time with more information.

 Recent News